 The medical sector, especially the pathology, is one of our fields of interest.
-Cubert´s hyperspectral camera can be used with nearly every front optic.
-To obtain pathological information the Hedgehog UHD 285 was adapted to a microscope (Axiophot from Zeiss).
-The goal is the development of methods for the dye-free diagnosis of cancer.
-That would enable a much faster and cheaper diagnosis.
-Which speeds up surgery and cuts down the time the patient needs to be in anesthesia while waiting for the result of the pathologist.
-Therefore we use the hyperspectral data to enhance the detection of different diseases.
+Hyperspectral imaging allows the development of new techniques, such as new methods for the diagnosis of cancer to give an example.
+This enables faster and cheaper diagnoses, speeding up surgery and cutting down the time the patient needs to be in anesthesia while waiting for the result of the pathologist.

 Some error has occured.